 So, bank feeds are secure and easy to set up.

-But how exactly does bank-to-accounting software integration benefit small business owners and contractors?
+But how exactly does bank-to-accounting software integration benefit contractors?

 1) Less manual effort